imesut/captainslog/content/_index.md

 {{< button text="View Scoreboard" target="/scoreboard" >}}
 {{< button text="Read Reviews" target="/review" >}}

+**Hi There 🖖**

 I'm [Mesut](https://mesut.me), I’m a Trekkie, inspired by Gene Roddenberry’s wisdom and art.
 In this sub-blog, I’m trying to share my thoughts on episodes of the Star Trek spinoffs.

-I watched the whole spinoffs of Star Trek (except some of the modern! replications) and I enjoyed a lot.
-I decided to re-watch Star Trek from scratch and took notes *(assimilate in [Borg](https://memory-alpha.fandom.com/wiki/Borg) terminology)*.

 I believe each Star Trek instance worth thinking on it.
 Not all of the episodes are equal, so I’m applying 3-pillar scoring for episodes for ranking them and learning more from them.